Jean Antoine Rossignol: Early life

-Rossignol began his Memoirs, published in 1820 by Victor Barrucand, with the words: "I was not born into a poor family.
+Rossignol began his Memoirs, published in 1820 by Victor Barrucand, with the words: "I was born into a poor family.
 My father, who died before I was born, was a Bourguignon.
 He came to Paris and, after some years, he sought to marry.
 He thus got to know my mother and they married.
 Of the five children they had, I was the last."
 In 1774, aged 14, after 3 years' apprenticeship as a goldsmith, Rossignol, full of illusions and wanting to be his own master, left for the provinces.
 He journeyed by stages, stopping at Bordeaux, La Rochelle and Niort, before regretting his decision to leave Paris after six months and returning there.
 Faced with difficulties in finding work, he joined the Royal-Roussillon infantry regiment at Dunkirk on 13 August 1775, before the fall of the Ancien Régime.

 On the outbreak of the French Revolution, Rossignol was in Paris - in the words of his Memoirs, "On 12 July 1789 I knew nothing of the Revolution, and did not suspect in any manner that it could hold me in any way."
 However, he participated in the storming of the Bastille on 14 July 1789 and in the revolutionary days of 20 June and 10 August (he was perhaps the man who shot Galiot Mandat de Grancey on 10 August).